 - the prevention and resolution of criminal acts and other misconduct (such as the conducting of internal investigations, data analyses to fight fraud);

 - warranties by our company, in particular by IT, our website and the online services offered through it and by other platforms;

 - video monitoring to protect property rights and other measures for IT, building and equipment security and the protection of our employees and other individuals and the assets belonging or entrusted to us (such as access controls, visitor lists, network and e-mail scanners, telephone recordings);

 - the purchase and sale of business divisions, companies or parts of companies and other transactions under company law and the related transfer of personal data as well as measures for business management and compliance with legal and regulatory obligations and the internal requirements of Kessler.

-If you have given us permission to process your personal data for specific reasons, we shall process your personal data within the scope of and based on this consent, provided we have no other legal basis and would require one.
+If you have given us permission to process your personal data for specific reasons, we shall process your personal data within the scope of and based on this consent.
 Once issued, consent may be withdrawn at any time, which, however, has no impact on data that has already been processed, but will apply exclusively to future data processing.

 In particular, this includes the following entities: